acend/cilium-basics-training/content/en/docs/04/_index.md

 ## {{% task %}} Store and visualize metrics

-To make sense of metrics we store them in Prometheus and visualize them with Grafana dashboards.
+To make sense of metrics, we store them in Prometheus and visualize them with Grafana dashboards.
 Install both into `cilium-monitoring` Namespace to store and visualize Cilium and Hubble metrics.
 ```bash
 kubectl apply -f https://raw.githubusercontent.com/cilium/cilium/v1.12/examples/kubernetes/addons/prometheus/monitoring-example.yaml